 Serving Springfield | Arlington | Alexandria | Fairfax

 Most people have experienced a bee sting at one point in their lives.
 While most of us can recover quickly, the situation can be dangerous for anyone allergic to these flying insects.
 With so many species of bees and wasps, it can be hard to know which ones are potentially more dangerous than others as well as whether you need to seek medical help or not in case of an attack.
-At Connor’s Termite & Pest Control, we’re dedicated to keeping our clients safe from pests year-round, which is why we’ve listed some important information on bee stings below.
+At Ehrlich Pest Control, formerly Connor’s, we’re dedicated to keeping our clients safe from pests year-round, which is why we’ve listed some important information on bee stings below.

 What types of bees may sting me?